sanket2385/micro-agile/README.md

 ### Sprint Planning Meeting

-A 1-2 hour meeting in two, sometimes three parts:
+A 1-2 hour meeting at the start of the sprint.
+Two, sometimes three parts:

 1) Stakeholders & team - discuss the priorities for the sprint
 2) Team - discuss how they will go about tasks.